 Austin Martinez is the Director of Education at StretchLab.
 Here, he writes about the health benefits of stretching.

-We’re well aware of the health benefits that come with following a consistent workout routine.
-But how much time do you dedicate to pre- and post-stretching?
-We all know the act of doing so is conducive to a healthier state of living – as is staying hydrated – so it’s important to start incorporating it into your regular regimen.
+We're well aware of the health benefits that come with following a consistent workout routine.
+But how much time do you dedicate to pre- and post-exercise stretching?
+The act of doing so is conducive to a healthier state of living — as is staying hydrated — so it's important to start incorporating it into your regular regimen.

 Stretching is a simple and effective activity that helps to enhance athletic performance, decrease the likelihood of injury, and assist with injury rehabilitation.

 The major benefit of a regular stretching program is improved range of motion and freedom of movement.
 As a result, a reduction in general muscle tension is achieved and our ability to bend, reach and turn is improved.

 Regular stretching will also help to increase comfort, improve posture, develop body awareness, improve coordination, promote circulation, increase energy, and improve relaxation and stress relief.